samadanilab/AC-PC-Landmark-Prediction/README.md

 ## Data Requirements

 ## System and Add-on Requirements
+### Coarse Localization
 The coarse-localization step for our framework was run fully within 3D Slicer using a Jupyter Notebook interface ().
 See 'preprocessing_README' for details on image preprocessing.
 We used 3D Slicer version 5.6.2 (https://download.slicer.org/?version=5.6.2).
 The following extensions to 3D Slicer, which can be downloaded from 3D-Slicer (View > Extensions Manager) are required:
 1. SlicerJupyter (https://github.com/Slicer/SlicerJupyter)
 2. SlicerElastix (https://github.com/lassoan/SlicerElastix)
 3. SurfaceWrapSolidify (https://github.com/sebastianandress/Slicer-SurfaceWrapSolidify)

 Optional module to visualize an AC-PC transformed CT scan using AC/PC predictions from our framework:
 - SlicerNeuro (https://github.com/Slicer/SlicerNeuro).
 Note that the following modules, which get automatically installed with SlicerNeuro may interfere with the workflow if they are not removed manually: .
+-
+### Fine Localization
 Our 3D-UNet models was trained with data of scale described above on a Linux machine (Ubuntu 24.04.3 LTS) with the following specifications:\
 CPU: Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz 20M Cache; Cores: 10 Cores / 20 Threads; Memory: 32GB